googleapis/google-cloud-dotnet/apis/Google.Cloud.PubSub.V1/docs/index.md

 [PublisherClient](obj/api/Google.Cloud.PubSub.V1.PublisherClient.yml) and [SubscriberClient](obj/api/Google.Cloud.PubSub.V1.SubscriberClient.yml) provide simpler APIs for message publishing and subscribing.
 These classes offer considerably higher performance and simplicity, especially when working with higher message throughput.

+Note that both `PublisherClient` and `SubscriberClient` expect to execute in an environment with continuous processing and continuous network access to the Pub/Sub API.
+In environments such as Cloud Run or Cloud Functions, where servers do not use any CPU between requests, the `PublisherServiceApiClient` and `SubscriberServiceApiClient` classes should be used instead.

 # Sample code

 Using [PublisherClient](obj/api/Google.Cloud.PubSub.V1.PublisherClient.yml) and [SubscriberClient](obj/api/Google.Cloud.PubSub.V1.SubscriberClient.yml) for message publishing and subscribing: